The Merchants House of Glasgow Response to Historical Slavery

 The Merchants House of Glasgow-Recognising our Historic Links to Slavery

 We are a charity focusing on tackling inequality and promoting equal opportunities for all by making regular payments to people in financial difficulty and by supporting a range of charities, many of which aim to alleviate poverty and injustice.
-One recent and significant example of this is our partnership with Social Bite, through which the House committed £200,000 over two years towards the provision of services aimed at the employability of former rough sleepers in Glasgow who become tenants under the Housing First initiative.

-Recognising our historic links to slavery:
+Recognising our historic links to slavery – Our progress, so far:

-• we have installed a plaque that recognises that some of our members and donors benefited from slavery and this commemorates those who suffered enslavement
+• We have installed a plaque that recognises that some of our members and donors benefited from slavery and this commemorates those who suffered enslavement

-• during Black History Month, the Merchants Hall is available for lectures/educational seminars on slavery.
+• During Black History Month, the Merchants Hall is available for lectures/educational seminars on slavery.